and-lz/avp/readme.md

 - **Personal Use:** Create video collages or shuffle family videos for group viewing and entertainment.

 ### Known Limitations

+- No persistence: selected videos are not saved after reload.
+- No mute/unmute on hover: videos play with default browser settings.
+- Fullscreen is a visual effect, not true browser fullscreen.

 - Only local video files are supported; network streams are not.
 - Some browsers may restrict autoplay or fullscreen behavior.